 Let’s go over the basics and get you introduced to, or reacquainted with, one of Expedia’s Most Tourist-Friendly Cities in America.

-Q: When does the island open?
+Q: When does Mackinac Island open?

 It doesn’t close.
 (See above.)
-About 500 people live on Mackinac year-round, and a handful of lodging facilities remain open during the winter.
+About 500 people live on Mackinac Island year-round, and a handful of lodging facilities remain open during the winter.

 Q: What’s the deal with Mackinac Island Fudge?

 It’s the best in the world, and here’s why.
-So many people come to Mackinac to sample the variety of flavors that visitors are commonly called “fudgies.”
-Fudge has been a Mackinac attraction for over 100 years, with the captivating fudge-making process on display in storefronts for all to see.
+So many people come to Mackinac Island to sample the variety of flavors that visitors are commonly called “fudgies.”
+Fudge has been a Mackinac Island attraction for over 100 years, with the captivating fudge-making process on display in storefronts for all to see.